susanev/uw-stars-cse/142/improve.md

 ## Things to improve for future offerings of this course

 ### Content
-* Cover more String, fencepost, and problems uing boolean before the midterm
+* Cover more String, fencepost, and problems using boolean before the midterm
 * Offer more guided support on how to setup the problem and general process stuff

 ### Structure